joernio/flatgraph/README.md

 (n.b. these marker traits do not define any members or functions, otherwise their usage would result in a ClasscastException at runtime)

+## This looks so bad in the debugger / object inspector!

+Yes, properties are no longer fields of stored nodes.
+Hence the debugger cannot find them.

+But despair not!
+We have attached the `_debugChildren()` method to the GNode class.
+In order to see anything useful, you need to tell your debugger to use that in its object inspector.
+So in intellij, you need to add a custom java type renderer, make it apply to all `flatgraph.GNode` instances, and then tell it to use the expression `_debugChildren()` when expanding a node.
+See e.g. https://www.jetbrains.com/help/idea/customizing-views.html#renderers .